gopinath-dev11/facebook_clone/README.md

 Search bar positioned at the top-right for easy navigation.
 # 2. Sidebar Navigation (Left)
 Main navigation links to:
-a)Latest News
+a)Latest News<br />
-b)Friends
+b)Friends<br />
-c)Groups
+c)Groups<br />
-d)Marketplace
+d)Marketplace<br />
-e)Watch
+e)Watch<br />
 # 3. Main Content Area (Center)
-The top section features Stories with profile images (like Instagram or Facebook stories), where the user can create or view stories from others.
+The top section features Stories with profile images (like Instagram or Facebook stories), where the user can create or view stories from others.<br />
-Below the stories is the Post area, where the user can input a new status update (text, images, videos, feelings).
+Below the stories is the Post area, where the user can input a new status update (text, images, videos, feelings).<br />
-The feed also contains an example post by the user, Klaus Mikaelson, mentioning his interest in coding and tech with hashtags.
+The feed also contains an example post by the user, Klaus Mikaelson, mentioning his interest in coding and tech with hashtags.<br />
 # 4. Right Sidebar
 A Calendar of events with clickable dates.
 Advertisement section with an image and text.